Bikeman868/UrlRewrite.Net/README.md

 this complicates the original Regex as well as making the whole rule syntex much less readable.

-In this Rewrite Module you can specify exactly which part of the url you want to modify, you can add multiple `<rewrite>` elements to the `<rule>` element to make multiple modifications, then you don't need to specify the url in the `<action>` element.
-You can still specify the url in the `<action>` if you like for backwards compatibility.
-If you do this then the `<rewrite>` elements become ineffective.
+In this Rewrite Module you can specify exactly which part of the url you want to modify, you can add multiple `<rewrite>` elements to the `<rule>` element to make multiple modifications.
+The url in the `<action>` element is optional for this Rewrite Module and I strongly recommend that you do not use it.
+You can still specify the url in the `<action>` if you like for backwards compatibility but if you do this then the `<rewrite>` elements become ineffective.

 The `<rewrite>` element can have the following attributes:
 * `to` specifies the scope of where to update the request.
 See the description of the `scope` attribute of the `<condition>` element above for a full definition.
-For this attribute you can not specify any of the Original.. scopes (you can't change the request that was received) and you can't change the values of server variables.
+For this attribute you can not specify any of the Original.. scopes (you can't change the request that was received).
 * `toIndex` specified the index where this is applicable.
 For example you can overwrite a specific element in the request path without having to be concerned with the rest of the path, or modify a specific parameter in the query string leaving all other query string parameters untouched.
 * `from` specifies the scope to get the new value from.
-* `fromIndex` specifies the the index within this scope to get the value from.
+* `fromIndex` specifies the the index within this scope to get the value from if applicable for the scope.
 * `operation` specifes an operation to perform on the value after reading it from the `from` scope and before writing it to the `to` scope.
 Possible values are `LowerCase`, `UpperCase`, `UrlEncode`, `UrlDecode`.
+This is optional.
 You can also register your own custom operations - see below.

-This Rewrite module also provides a `<delete>` element for removing parts of the request a `<keep>` element to delete all except certain parts of the request and an `<insert>` element and an `<append>` element.
+This Rewrite module also provides a `<delete>` element for removing parts of the request a `<keep>` element to delete all except certain parts of the request an `<insert>` element and an `<append>` element.
 These elements allow you to perform any modifications to the url that you need.

 The `<delete>` element has the following attributes: